 There seems to be a certain importance to going as deep as possible the first time; but only for certain types of people.

 You see, Sinek doesn’t write books like GaryVee, or big fiction writers like Steven King or Agatha Christie.
 Sinek is more like Michael Crichton.
 That is, some writers will circle back to or re-use ideas.
-Gary Vaynerchuk has admitted that he only has a handful of core topics, and every talk is just a repetition; a different view of one of his key concerns.
+Gary Vaynerchuk has admitted that he only has a handful of core topics, and every one of his talks is just a repetition; a different view of one of his key concerns.
 Is there a problem with that?
 No, in fact, it shows that his message is true in a higher sense; that it’s universal and relevant across time and contexts.

 But Michael Crichton is different.
 He would write in great depth about a topic, be it dinosaurs, group psychology, apes, or nanotechnology, and then after he may never return to the topic.
 But while he was there, he was very scholarly and meticulous.
 Even in Jurassic Park, and its the sequel The Lost World: Jurassic Park, he covered different issues.
 The first novel addressed science and chaos theory.
 Can we control things we don’t understand, or which are too complex?
 The sequel dwelt in the discussion of extinction and coexistence.
 The dinosaurs on the second island actually created an equilibrium in nature after being left alone.

 And this is where Sinek and Crichton differ from King and GaryVee.
 When Crichton or Sinek cover a topic, they go deep, but may never return to it in the future.
 What I learned about dinosaurs in Jurassic Park actually helped me get better marks in an archaeology elective course during university, but Crichton almost never talks about dinosaurs beyond those two books.
 What I learned from Simon Sinek in Leaders Eat Last changed how I saw leadership and the role of a business owner.
-There was a few key elements: Leaders speak last, so that everyone’s opinion is heard; and that managers and CEOs should be concerned with their employees, not the customers.
+There were a few key elements: Leaders speak last, so that everyone’s opinion is heard; and that managers and CEOs should be concerned with their employees, not the customers.
 Employees who feel secure in their roles at work will then care for customers, because they don’t feel they have to watch their own backs.
 And this is all important stuff, but Sinek doesn’t address it in Start With Why, and I doubt leadership will come up in such depth in The Infinite Game.

 Why is that?
 Why can King get away with writing horror and thriller novels year after year; why can GaryVee talk on the same five or six topics for years, and people still tune in to hear his message—yet other writers will go deep with a topic and then rarely return?